initcron/cicd-labs/chapters/jenkinsfile.md

 Here your will learn how to create build pipeline for a java app and that is your worker application writen in java, which uses maven as a build tool.

-Create new `feature/workerpipe` branch, by using below command,
+Create new `feature/workerpipe` branch, by using following command,
 ```
 git checkout -b feature/workerpipe
 git branch
 ```
-Now you are going to write Jenkinsfile for worker application using previous sample code and follow the below steps to write Jenkinsfile.
+Now you are going to write Jenkinsfile for worker application using previous sample code and follow the following steps to write Jenkinsfile.

 Steps
 Create jenkisfile inside `worker` dir
 Here your build tool is maven, so check your maven version in your jenkins `Manage jenkins --> global configuration` page and add the maven in your jenkisfile under tools with the exact version. you need to add the compile step in your first stage, to run the `mvn compile` you need to provide exact path, for that use `dir` and mention your directory with the name and command that needs run the `mvn compile`.
-Use the below code in your jenkinsfile.
+Use the following code in your jenkinsfile.
 ```
 pipeline {
   agent any